Introducing Supportive - Profiles in your Gmail Learn more

 View on GitHub →

-1. Autocomplete, when you have messy text and need a canonical company.
+1. Autocomplete: you have a fuzzy company name and need a canonical match.

-2. Entity lookup, when you know the entity and want the record.
+2. Entity lookup: you know the company and want its record.

-3. Search, when you want a filtered set of companies.
+3. Search: you want a filtered list of companies.

-Then there is the richer layer: cards and broader entity families in the full API.
+Then there is a richer layer on top of that: related cards and broader entity families in full API access.

 • fetch the company with Organization Entity Lookup